MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 You can now use Dynamics 365 Remote Assist on your mobile device.
 Next, [Learn how to make calls](mobile-app/making-calls-with-ar.md).

->[!Note]
+> [!Note]
-> For Enterprise environments that manage application deployments using an MDM provider, contact d365rafb@microsoft.com for assistance obtaining the Dynamics 365 Remote Assist mobile application binary.
+> For Enterprise environments that manage application deployments using an Mobile Device Management (MDM) provider, contact d365rafb@microsoft.com for assistance obtaining the Dynamics 365 Remote Assist mobile application binary.

 ## Next steps